What is CRM? CRM Software Explained

 What does a CRM system do?

-Here’s how a CRM system can help your business today.
+Here's how a CRM system can add value to your business today

 1. Make improvements to your bottom line.